SamuelWiqvist/usefulcommands/README.md

 - Create copy of file in same directory: `cp bla.txt ./bla2.txt`
 - List files in folder as list: `ls -1`

+### Mac specific commands

+- Increase font size in terminal "Command + Plus", to decrease use "Command + -"

 add more commands here